 People Claims - Norovirus on board

-, we deal with a lot of claims from passengers alleging they have contracted gastric illnesses while on Members' ships.
+The UK Club deal with a lot of claims from passengers alleging they have contracted gastric illnesses while on Members' ships.
 Defending such claims creates an evidential burden, the production of a considerable amount of documentation to establish that proper procedures were followed to prevent the occurrence and spread of infection, and/or further evidence to prove that the illnesses were not caused by any fault on the part of the ship or its crew.
 Historically, therefore, Members have generally ended up settling these types of claims.

 One method that has been used, either to defend such claims to a certain extent or, more commonly, as a bargaining tool in settlement negotiations, is the argument that illnesses were not bacterial, but viral, and therefore unrelated to a lack of hygiene or food safety.
 Norovirus, a highly contagious viral infection which flourishes in the relatively closed environment of a passenger ship, can be introduced by just one passenger, and then spread uncontrollably.
 If evidence can be put forward that an illness was in fact norovirus, rather than a bacterial infection, this puts a ship owner on far stronger ground to argue that the illness was not due to any failing on its part.